 ‘Peak’ beyond DenaliBack To Blog

 Boasting 30 different mountain ranges and 17 of the 20 highest peaks in the United States, Alaska is a place with plenty of options for mountain lovers to explore.
-We get it, Denali is North America’s tallest mountain (and definitely deserving of all the attention!), but here are a few more exceptionally tall summits that might “peak” your interest on a trip in the Last Frontier.
+We get it, Denali is North America’s tallest mountain (and definitely deserving of all the attention!), but here are a few more exceptionally tall summits that might “peak” your interest on a trip to Alaska.

 This often-overlooked mountaintop is the highest peak in the Kenai Mountain Range.
 The name Truuli comes from the indigenous name for the Kenai Mountains.
 While exploring this range, enjoy breathtaking lakes and views of the Cook Inlet.

 Known by Athabascans as Sultana (meaning wife), this mountain stands proudly beside Denali in the Alaska Range and is the sixth-highest peak in North America.
 If you’re really adventurous, experience this majestic mountaintop by planning a Mount Foraker climb.
 The peak can be accessed via the Kahiltna Glacier basecamp.

 Planning a trip to the Arctic?
 Make sure to view the tallest peak in the Brooks Range.
 Bonus: the second-tallest peak in the Brooks Range, Mount Hubley, is easy to spot just five miles south of Mount Isto.